-Girls are facing lots of challenges and our camp counselors are trained to create a positive group environment, facilitate teambuilding, foster inclusion, and support independence.
+Camp counselors are trained to create a positive group environment, facilitate teambuilding, foster belonging, and support independence.
 At least two un-related female counselors will reside in each cabin at Camp Bette Perot.
 This aligns with GSNETX Volunteer Policies and Procedures.